zincware/ZnTrack/docs/source/_get-started/index.rst

 Getting started
 ===============

-ZnTrack is designed to build workflows, track parameters and keep track of the associated outputs and metrics.
-Workflows are defined through Python script and human readable yaml files.
+ZnTrack is designed to build workflows, track parameters, and keep a record of associated outputs and metrics.
+Workflows are defined through Python scripts and human-readable YAML files.
 The following sections will guide you through the basic concepts of ZnTrack and how to use it.

 .. toctree::
     :maxdepth: 0